 Most of the new bloggers make this mistake.
 They just format their blog posts like print media.
 But, you need to understand that print media is different than the online media.

-Human brain acts differently when reading things on-screen.
+The human brain acts differently when reading things on-screen.
 When we read a book, we just hold the book.
 We don’t have any other things to read.

 But, when we read things on-screen, we have the whole world on our hand.
 So, it is easy to be distracted here.